Should you drive home late at night? How about while tired? These nighttime car accident stats could help you make a sound decision.

 According to NHTSA’s fact sheet publication on drowsy driving, 90,000 car accidents (1.4% of all crashes) were caused by drowsy drivers in 2015.
 Additionally, 736 (2.3%) of the 32,166 fatal crashes and 824 (2.3%) of the fatalities involved tired drivers.
 Between 2011 and 2015, drowsy driving was involved in an average of 2.4% of all fatal crashes and 2.5% of all fatalities.

-However, according to the National Sleep Foundation, drowsy driving accidents may be vastly underreported due to the difficulties in identifying sleep-related accidents.
+However, NHTSA acknowledges that drowsy driving accidents may be vastly underreported due to the difficulties in identifying sleep-related accidents.

 Inconsistent state reporting practices and crash report form codings make it challenging to analyze data.
 Additionally, these numbers rely on self-reporting, which is notoriously unreliable.

 The people most at risk of drowsy driving accidents include:

 - Young people

 Additionally, sleep deprivation dramatically increases your risk of causing a drowsy driving crash.
 According to the Centers for Disease Control and Prevention, studies have shown that skipping sleep can impair your reaction time and ability to safely drive in a manner similar to intoxication.